r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 is used to configure Tcl.

+When building for ARM, use `--enable-64bit=arm" in the configure command above.
+The `TRIPLET` is `aarch64-w64-mingw32.static.posix`.

+The "base" toolchain bundle is sufficient for Tcl/Tck, but some other software may require the "full" bundle, which has more pre-compiled libraries.

 ## Cross-compilation of external libraries: Nlopt (cmake)

-Similarly to the native compilation of Nlopt, one can also cross-compile it (again, please note this is just an example, as Nlopt is already present in Rtools43).
+Similarly to the native compilation of Nlopt, one can also cross-compile it (again, please note this is just an example, as Nlopt is already present in Rtools44).
 Set up the cross-compiler as for Tcl/Tk, but in addition create links for the cross-compilers to be found by cmake.

 ```